sivasankarankb/pyfileshare/README.md

    Client requirements: `pip install requests`.

    Server requirements: `pip install bottle cherrypy`.

-3. Either clone this repository with `git clone repository_url` or download a ZIP file (especially useful if you are on Windows) to get the application files.
-Get the repository URL or ZIP file from the green clone button above.

-4. Extract the ZIP file where ever you want.

 __Note__: I cannot verify the application's working on MacOS as I don't have access to an Apple machine.
 But the Linux instructions should work for Mac.